All-Natural Bunny Toys and Treats

 4" Chew Rings $1.75

 Bag of 12 $9.75 Bag of 30 $19.50

 These huts will provide quite the challenge for even the most accomplished chewers!
 They are made of bunny-safe branches strung onto wires, so they can be bent into a "U" shape or a "V" shape.
-We make the small huts from 10" long twigs, the medium ones from sticks that are 12" long, and the large ones from 16" long sticks.
+We make the small huts from 10" long twigs, and the medium ones from sticks that are 12" long.

 These 12" square mats can be placed on the floor of your rabbit's cage to act as padding for their feet.
 Mats are especially good for rabbits with rex fur, as the fur on their feet is thinner and shorter than it is with regular-coated rabbits.

 Roller Toys $1.75 Each